 Automation is an essential part of this synergistic approach to SCM.
 With physical robots at work in its warehousing facilities and software robots streamlining high-volume, repetitive tasks for maximum speed and accuracy, the company has slashed order processing times and created a new paradigm for click-and-ship buying.

-Real-time data analytics and total transparency make it possible to execute detailed and efficient fulfilment while preserving efficiency.
-One-hour and same-day shipping orders are fulfilled with Amazon’s own fleet to keep order processing and fulfilment times as low as possible.
+Real-time data analytics and total transparency make it possible to execute detailed and efficient fulfillment while preserving efficiency.
+One-hour and same-day shipping orders are fulfilled with Amazon’s own fleet to keep order processing and fulfillment times as low as possible.
 No-rush shipping and Amazon Delivery Day orders can be shipped through alternative channels with lower costs but the same dedication to providing customer satisfaction.